counter free hit invisible

 Universal USB Installer

-Universal USB installer is the best option to make bootable USB of various operating systems including Windows, Unix, Linux and different flavours of Unix and Linux.
+Universal USB installer is the best option to make bootable USBs of various operating systems including Windows, Unix, Linux, and different flavors of Unix and Linux.

-Also, it is compatible with each version of windows like window XP, window vista, window 7, window 8.
+Also, it is compatible with each version of Windows like Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10 & 11.
 Universal USB Installer is a Live Linux USB Creator that allows you to choose from a selection of Linux Distributions to put on your USB Flash Drive.

-There is no need of specialised knowledge to operate this software.
+There is no need for specialized knowledge to operate this software.
 The Universal USB Installer is easy to use.

-Choose a Live Linux Distribution, the ISO file, your Flash Drive and, Click Install.
-This software is clicked and play software, so there is no need to install that software and require only 1.05 MB space.
+Choose a Live Linux Distribution, the ISO file, your Flash Drive, and, Click Install.
+This software is clicked-and-play software, so there is no need to install that software, and requires only 1.05 MB of space.

-We only need to put the software exe file somewhere in computer and double click to run it whenever we want to create a bootable USB.
+We only need to put the software exe file somewhere in the computer and double-click to run it whenever we want to create a bootable USB.

 Steps to create a bootable USB using Universal USB Installer.

-Step 1:- Select a Linux distribution from the drop-down list or other OS which you want to bootable on your USB.
+Step 1:- Select a Linux distribution from the drop-down list or another OS that you want to bootable on your USB.

 universal usb installer